bitwarden/desktop/README.md

 ![Alt text](http://imgur.com/C9p87nk.png "My Vault")

+# Build/Run

+**Requirements**

+- Node.js
+- Gulp
+- Chrome (preferred), Opera, or Firefox browser

+By default the extension is targeting the production API.
+If you are running the [Core](https://github.com/bitwarden/core) API locally, you'll need to switch the extension to target your local API.
+Open `src/services/apiService.js` and set `this.baseUrl` to your local API instance (ex. `http://localhost:4000`).

+Then run the following commands:

+- `gulp build`

+You can now load the extension into your browser through the browser's extension tools page:

+- Chrome/Opera:
+  1. Type `chrome://extensions` in your address bar to bring up the extensions page.
+  2. Enable developer mode (checkbox)
+  3. Click the "Load unpacked extension" button, navigate to the `src` folder of your local extension instance, and click "Ok".
+- Firefox
+  1. Type `about:debugging` in your address bar to bring up the add-ons page.
+  2. Click the `Load Temporary Add-on` button, navigate to the `src/manifest.json` file, and "Open".

 # Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.
 Learn more about how to contribute